 Elemental Earth Gardens is a family farm run by Geert Hemelings, Aimée-Mihkokwaniy McGillis, and their two children.
 The farm sits on 5 acres of land in Treaty 1 territory, 30 mins west of Winnipeg.

 During our time here we have left just over an acre of land to grow wild.
 While it seems like a tiny drop in the bucket in such a vaste expanse of a prairie, we have noticed alot more wildlife on our property as a result.
 Our intention was to support pollinators, but the diversity of wild life that now visits and inhabits the land has grown exponentially since allowing more wildspace to just *be*.
+Inspired by a beautiful friend, this fall 2022 we are beginning a 5 year goal to tranform all the spaces that we do not use for our gardens and orchards into a native flower pollinator gardens. updates to come on our social media :)

-We want to do our part to create a healthy future for our planet, our family and our community.
+We want to do our part to create a healthy future for our planet, our family, and our community.
 Growing food that sustains and creates health on all levels is a passion for our family.

 If you want to follow more of our journey, please find us on FB and Instagram @elementalearthgardens